boylesoftware/tomcat-oidcauth/README.md

 References to Tomcat documenation in this manual link to Tomcat version 8.5.
 Corresponding pages for Tomcat 8.0 can be easily found in Tomcat 8.0 documenation.

+A complete sample web-application is available at https://github.com/boylesoftware/tomcat8-oidcauth-sample.

 ## Table of Contents

 * [Introduction](#introduction)